I Had A Ukrainian Manicure & Now I Won’t Have My Nails Done Any Other Way

 How much does a Ukrainian manicure cost and how long does it take?

-At so.shell in London, a Ukrainian gel manicure starts at £50 (or $63) for a 75-minute appointment.
-Prices will vary depending on the salon and the type of nail polish you request, whether that's regular polish, gel, or builder gel.
+At so.shell, a Ukrainian gel manicure starts at £50 for a 75-minute appointment.
+Prices will vary depending on the salon and the type of nail polish you request, whether that's regular polish, gel or builder gel.